dottjt/broccoli-co/README.md

 ```

-# Amends
+# TWEAKS

-- Decided to add a Recaptcha and a Close button to the popup form (technically the the recaptcha doesn't work, because it requires server-side validation, but added for the sake of completeness)
+- Added a Recaptcha to the form (technically it doesn't actually validate anything, because it requires server-side validation)
-- Added my own wacky designs.
+- Added a close button to the popup form.
--
+- Added my own design twists on the whole thing.